unlight/asmt-javascript-questions/README.md

 - What are the main goals of conferences and tech/social meetups for you?
 - How do you handle bad mood?
 - How does supervision affect your productivity (delivery)?
-- What's the difference between Scrum and Kanban?
 - What software best practices did you use on your last project and why?
 - Why would you refactor Angular app into React?
 What reasons?
 - How did you improve performance on the last project and what kind?